 Infrastructure Operator, which manages the deployment of the Assisted Service to orchestrate on-premise bare metal and vSphere installations of OpenShift Container Platform, such as SNO on bare metal.
-The Infrastructure Operator includes zero touch provisioning (ZTP), which fully automates cluster creation on bare metal and vSphere provisioning with GitOps workflows to manage deployments and configuration changes.
+The Infrastructure Operator includes GitOps Zero Touch Provisioning (ZTP), which fully automates cluster creation on bare metal and vSphere provisioning with GitOps workflows to manage deployments and configuration changes.

 Open cluster management, which provides resources to manage Kubernetes clusters.

 The multicluster engine is included with your OpenShift Container Platform support subscription and is delivered separately from the core payload.
 To start to use multicluster engine, you deploy the OpenShift Container Platform cluster and then install the operator.
-For more information, see the installation documentation.
+For more information, see Installing and upgrading multicluster engine operator.

 If you need cluster management capabilities beyond what OpenShift Container Platform with multicluster engine can provide, consider Red Hat Advanced Cluster Management.
 The multicluster engine is an integral part of Red Hat Advanced Cluster Management and is enabled by default.

-For the complete documentation for multicluster engine, see multicluster engine documentation, which is part of the product documentation for Red Hat Advanced Cluster Management.
+For the complete documentation for multicluster engine, see Cluster lifecycle with multicluster engine documentation, which is part of the product documentation for Red Hat Advanced Cluster Management.